-Steve Bennett over at Slinky's Place BBS (telnet://slinkybbs.com) has done extensive experimentation in this area.
-He took these ideas and set up what he dubbed Yankee Trader Game Server (YTGS), hosting several different YT games.
+Steve Bennett over at Slinky's Place BBS (telnet://slinkybbs.com) has done extensive experimentation in this area, and set up an entire Yankee Trader Game Server (YTGS), hosting several different YT games.

 Steve decided to decommission and repurpose the server he used to run YTGS effective August 1, 2021.
 Prior to its removal, it ran reliably for approximately one year.